passportxyz/passport-docs/pages/building-with-passport/model-based-detection/overview.md

 If you’d like to quickly verify if potential participants are likely human or sybil based on the model-based evaluation, this is for you.

-However, this verification method does not provide a secondary verification option for users.
+However, this verification method does not provide a secondary verification option for users, such as crypto beginners.
 If this is a concern, we recommend that you explore using one of the double verification methods.

 **Technical integration details:**

 * Collect the wallet address from the user
-* Pass the wallet address to the `[GET /passport/analysis/{address}](api-reference)` endpoint, which will deliver the `ethereum_activity` score (0-100).
+* Pass the wallet address to the [`GET /passport/analysis/{address}`](api-reference) endpoint, which will deliver a model-based detection score (0-100).
-* Compare this score against a predetermined [score threshold](available-models#eth-mainnet-activity-model), and either grant or deny access depending on that evaluation.
+* Compare this score against a predetermined [score threshold](available-models), and either grant or deny access depending on that evaluation.

 ### Double verification using MBD and Unique Humanity score

 We've developed a tutorial around this offering: [Double Verification with the Model Based Detection and Stamp-based APIs](tutorials/double-verification)

-This verification method will cause the least amount of user friction for the majority of users, while also providing a secondary verification check to users in case they want to contest an initial check’s rejection.
+This verification method will cause the least amount of user friction for the majority of users, while also providing a secondary verification check to users (especially crypto beginners) in case they want to contest an initial check’s rejection.

 Many users will be able pass the initial MBD check with no user friction, while a portion of them will need to go through the Stamp-based process (in other words, creating a Passport, verifying Stamps, and building up a unique humanity score).

 **Technical integration details:**

 * Collect the wallet address from the user
-* Pass the wallet address to the `[GET /passport/analysis/{address}](api-reference)` endpoint, which will deliver the `ethereum_activity` score (0-100).
+* Pass the wallet address to the [`GET /passport/analysis/{address}`](api-reference) endpoint, which will deliver a model-based detection score (0-100).
-* Compare the ETH activity score against a predetermined [score threshold](available-models#eth-mainnet-activity-model), and either grant access to the user or present the secondary verification method to them, depending on that evaluation.
+* Compare the ETH activity score against a predetermined [score threshold](available-models), and either grant access to the user or present the secondary verification method to them, depending on that evaluation.
-* Assuming the user didn’t pass primary verification, submit the user’s address to the Passport API `[POST /registry/submit-passport](../passport-api/api-reference#submit-for-scoring)`, which will score (or refresh the score) of the user, and deliver either the user’s [unique humanity or binary score](../major-concepts/scoring-mechanisms).
+* Assuming the user didn’t pass primary verification, submit the user’s address to the Passport API [`POST /registry/submit-passport`](../passport-api/api-reference#submit-for-scoring), which will score (or refresh the score) of the user, and deliver either the user’s [unique humanity or binary score](../major-concepts/scoring-mechanisms).
 * Evaluate the Unique Humanity Score against a predetermined [score threshold](../major-concepts/scoring-thresholds), and will either grant or deny access based on that evaluation.